Keyboard shortcuts

 Channel Sessions

-All channels (Telegram, Discord, Slack, WhatsApp, Trello) now persist sessions in SQLite by channel/group title.
-Sessions survive process restarts – no more lost context after daemon restart.
+All channels (Telegram, Discord, Slack, WhatsApp, Trello) persist sessions in SQLite by channel/group title.
+Sessions survive process restarts — no more lost context after daemon restart.
 Each channel group gets its own isolated session, while owner DMs share the TUI session.
+Cross-channel stable session suffixes ([chat:<id>]) ensure reliable session resolution across Discord, Slack, and WhatsApp (v0.3.29).